My Approach to Helping

 What I Love about Being a Psychotherapist

-I find it so powerful to sit face-to-face with another human being, to listen intently, care deeply, and be fully present, no electronic devices to distract us.
+I find it so powerful to sit face-to-face with another human being, to listen intently, care deeply, and be fully present.
 I feel honored to be let in to each person's unvarnished truth, to be allowed to accompany each person to their darkest and brightest places.
 I love being part of the healing process, helping people find their inner strengths and become their best selves.

 On the Fence About Going to Therapy?

 Therapy is an investment in YOU.
 It is an investment in your health, both physical and mental, because as we are learning more and more the two are deeply connected.
 It is an investment in your success -- in your career, your relationships, your creative work, and your happiness.
 Most people devote time, energy, and money to taking care of their bodies by exercising and eating right.
 The rest of you deserves some love and attention too.
 In stressful times it is critical to devote time and energy to your mental and emotional health.

 How My Own Struggles Made Me a Better Therapist